Support our work by becoming our Patron! Learn More

 5. Egg yolk

-• The yolk is the unfertilized embryo n the egg, yellow in colour.
+• The yolk is the unfertilized embryo in the egg, yellow.

 • The yolk is separated from the white by a membrane called the vitelline membrane.

 • This membrane prevents the mix of both yolk and white.
-1/6th parts of the egg yolk contain proteins, 1/3rd fat and the rest water, Vitamins and minerals like Calcium, Phosphorus, Iron etc.
+1/6th parts of the egg yolk contains proteins, 1/3rd of fat, and the rest of water, Vitamins, and minerals like Calcium, Phosphorus, Iron, etc.

-• The yolk is held centred in the egg by the Chalazae and these are the two white strands which are present when the egg is broken.
+• The yolk is held centered in the egg by the Chalazae and these are the two white strands that are present when the egg is broken.

 • The yolk is high in fat and protein and contains iron.